-If your LLC’s name contains words like “bank”, “attorney” or “university”, you need to include the licensed individual (for instance, a lawyer, a doctor, etc.) into your LLC.
-You may also permission from the respective regulators before using the name.
+Suppose your LLC’s name contains words like “bank,” “attorney,” or “university” you need to include the licensed individual (for instance, a lawyer, a doctor, etc.) into your LLC.
+You may also need permission from the respective regulators before using the name.

 Does your business require a DBA?

-The term “DBA” is an acronym for “doing business as.”
+“DBA” is an acronym for “doing business as.”
 It is an assumed name under which your company operates.
 For example, if your company’s legal name is “Medicines & Cosmetics LLC,” you can apply for a DBA to incorporate its trading name as “Medicos.”

-You would create a DBA if for instance you want to create a branding strategy for your business or to diversify into another market.
+You would create a DBA if, for instance, you want to create a branding strategy for your business or to diversify into another market.

-Nominate a Georgia Registered Agent
+Choose a Registered Agent in Georgia

-Once you’ve picked a name for your newly established LLC, the next thing you need to do is to appoint a registered agent.
-Your agent acts as the LLC’s first point of contact in the event of legal action against it and for communication with the State of Georgia.
-A registered agent also receives legal documents on behalf of the company.
+Once you’ve picked a name for your LLC, the next thing you need to do is to appoint a registered agent.
+A Registered Agent is an individual or another business entity responsible for receiving all official communication on behalf of the LLC.

 Who can be a registered agent?